unnatixxx/unnatixxx/README.md

 - 👋 Hi, I’m @unnatixxx
 - 👀 I’m interested in learning competitive coding and app development.
 - 🌱 I’m currently learning c++, javascript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate and learn more skills.
 - 📫 How to reach me ...

 <!---